The Devonshire Foundation Inc

 The Devonshire Foundation has specific pathways through which they identify potential grantees:

 4. Direct Inquiry: While not openly soliciting applications, the foundation provides contact information for inquiries.
-Organizations that closely align with their mission areas and demonstrate readiness for capacity-building support may reach out to explore partnership possibilities.
+Organisations that closely align with their mission areas and demonstrate readiness for capacity-building support may reach out to explore partnership possibilities.

 Decision Timeline